Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content: Related Work

 \section{Related Work}

-Our work is related to previous studies on CARS for television content.
-Therefore, we start by giving an overview of findings from using contextual attributes to provide viewers with content recommendations of relevance to their current situation.
+We start by giving an overview of findings from using contextual attributes to provide viewers with content recommendations of relevance to their current situation.
 Additionally, since our contributions and experiments revolve around deep learning-based methods for recommendations, we describe related research concerned with neural network architectures and loss objectives.